ric2b/Vivaldi-browser/chromium/docs/security/faq.md

 library, but do not with the toolchain and configuration that we use to build Chrome.
 We discuss some of these cases elsewhere in this FAQ.

-If we become aware of them, these issues may be triaged as `Type=Bug-Security, Security_Impact=None` or as `Type=Bug` because they do not affect the production version of Chrome.
+If we become aware of them, these issues may be triaged as `Type=Vulnerability, Security_Impact-None` or as `Type=Bug` because they do not affect the production version of Chrome.
 They may or may not be immediately visible to the public in the bug tracker, and may or may not be identified as security issues.
 If fixes are landed, they may or may not be merged from HEAD to a release branch.
 Chrome